anishvedant/PiHole-Ultimate-DNS-Firewall/README.md

-# 🛡️ Zero-Trust Home DNS: Pi-hole + Unbound + DoH fallback (Quad9) + Hagezi Multi Pro
+# 🔒 Zero-Trust DNS Firewall: Pi-hole + Unbound + Quad9 DoH + Hagezi Multi Pro

-Turn a Raspberry Pi into a privacy-hardened, network-wide ad, tracker, and malware blocker that you control.
+Transform your Raspberry Pi into a privacy-first DNS firewall that slams the door on ads, trackers, malware, and telemetry—for all your personal devices.
-This guide is the full story: how ads actually work, why DNS filtering helps, what I built, how I built it, how I tested it, results, and key takeaways.
+This is more than just a Pi-hole install; it’s a security architecture.
+Here’s the how and why, with a step-by-step breakdown, key lessons, and real-world results.

-> Hardware: Raspberry Pi 5, Ethernet to Xfinity gateway, storage on SSD
+- Hardware: Raspberry Pi 5, Ethernet to router gateway, microSD for storage
-> Network goal: filter only my devices, not the entire household, while keeping the option to run a dedicated AP for my devices
+- Network goal: Filter only my own devices (not the whole home), with the flexibility to run a dedicated WiFi AP just for my gear.

 ---